-Sharon Siegel from Bethel, Conn. has been selected as a Patriots Difference Maker of the Week for her seventeen-year commitment to Regional Hospice and Palliative Care in Danbury, Connecticut.
+Sharon Siegel from Bethel, Conn. has been selected as a Patriots Difference Maker of the Week for her seventeen-year commitment to Regional Hospice in Danbury, Connecticut.

 Sharon began her volunteer efforts back in 2001 as a support group facilitator in the nonprofit’s Healing Hearts program, a children’s bereavement program.
 Several months after joining, the September 11th tragedy at the World Trade Center affected many families in the western Connecticut area.
 Sharon stepped up and co-facilitated a support group to help children and families who lost someone in the attack.

 Six years ago, following the tragedy at Sandy Hook, Sharon was called upon to support families from the school.
 She offered a critical service to children who lost a sibling in the shooting and continues to offer grief and bereavement support to the families.

 Sharon’s trademark contribution to the Healing Hearts program was the invention of the “Comfort Pillowcase.”
 She invited the children to bring in a piece of clothing that belonged to their loved one, who passed away.
 Sharon sewed the clothing into the pillowcase, in the shape of a heart.
 As the grieving families lay their heads down to sleep, this special pillow case provides immeasurable comfort and healing.

 “To be honored for something that I love doing is just incredible,” said Sharon.